lisperin/lisperin.github.io/_posts/2019-05-24-cryptography-election-results.md

 As discussed under randomization, EVMs most likely don't ship with a hardware based random number generator.
 So adopting this approach will likely require a hardware upgrade to the EVMs, besides firmware upgrades.
-That perhaps makes this scheme quite infeasible in the short term.
+This alone makes this scheme quite infeasible in the short term.

 ### Disclosure of voting patterns